NeuroDesk/neurocommand/README.md

-This repo aims at deploing a singularity containers transparently on our clusters.
+This project aims at deploying a singularity container transparently, so that an application inside the container can be used without adjusting any scripts or pipelines (e.g. nipype)

-## Important: add bind points to .bashrc
+## Important: add bind points to .bashrc before executing this script
-This script expects that you have adjusted the Singularity Bindpoints in your .bashrc:
+This script expects that you have adjusted the Singularity Bindpoints in your .bashrc, e.g.:
 ```
 export SINGULARITY_BINDPATH="/gpfs1/,/QRISdata,/data"
 ```